mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 ### NOTES
 Spin Time: **65 Mins** &nbsp; Normalized Power: **140W**

-Woke with stiff feet and my right ankle a bit sore.
-Thankful to be on the bike later this afternoon.
+Stiff feet and a sore right ankle in the morning; thankful to be on the bike later this afternoon.

-Solid workout on the trainer before dinner.
+**Solid workout** on the trainer before dinner.
+Heartrate/cadence plot below:

 ![Bike](/assets/jpg/bike-20221125.jpeg)

 <!---->